-Board of Commissioners Orange County Local Agency Formation Commission Santa Ana, California
+To the Board of Commissioners Orange County Local Agency Formation Commission Santa Ana, California

-We have audited the financial statements of Orange County Local Agency Formation Commission Organization as of and for the year ended June 30, 2022 and have issued our report thereon dated October 28, 2022.
+We have audited the financial statements of the governmental activities and each major fund of Orange County Local Agency Formation Commission (the "Commission") as of and for the year ended June 30, 2023, and have issued our report thereon dated October 26, 2023.
 Professional standards require that we advise you of the following matters relating to our audit.